Stamina Arcanist

 How To

-Always use The Tide King’s Gaze for your ultimate; Flawless Dawnbreaker is also just slotted passively, giving us some extra damage from the Slayer passive.
+Always use The Tide King’s Gaze for your ultimate; Flawless Dawnbreaker is just slotted passively, giving us some extra damage from the Slayer passive.
 For a full one-bar build, just use Tide King as your frontbar ultimate

 Cephaliarch’s Flail is our spammable.
 It’ll generate most of our crux for Fatecarver, and you’ll be casting this skill much more often than all other skills.
 You can also use this skill as an emergency heal